nzakas/understandinges6/manuscript/09-Classes.md

 console.log(subitems instanceof MyArray);   // false
 ```

-This code overrides `@@species` on `MyArray`, which inherits from `Array`.
+This code overrides `Symbol.species` on `MyArray`, which inherits from `Array`.
 All of the inherited methods that return arrays will now use an instance of `Array` instead of `MyArray`.

-In general, you should use the `@@species` property whenever you might want to use `this.constructor` in a class method.
+In general, you should use the `Symbol.species` property whenever you might want to use `this.constructor` in a class method.
 Doing so allows derived classes to override the return type easily.
-Additionally, if you are creating derived classes from a class that has `@@species` defined, be sure to use that value instead of the constructor.
+Additionally, if you are creating derived classes from a class that has `Symbol.species` defined, be sure to use that value instead of the constructor.

 ## Using new.target in Class Constructors